PhysioLabXR/PhysioLabXRDocs/source/PsychoPy.rst

 Create experiment using PyschoPy
 --------------------------------------------

-Setting Trail
+Setting Trial
 --------------------------
-In PsychoPy, create an experiment routine by first setting up the trail.
+In PsychoPy, create an experiment routine by first setting up the trial.

 In the ``components`` part at the right side panel, select ``Text`` to create a fixed text to control the time for each trial.
-This ensures the functionality to have rest time between each trail.
+This ensures the functionality to have rest time between each trial.
-Add another ``Text`` to display the prompt, to make the word change every trail, create a excel that contains all the conditions we want in each trail.
+Add another ``Text`` to display the prompt, to make the word change every trial, create a excel that contains all the conditions we want in each trial.

 A sample list is this: